If you are feeling:

 For years I have chased after this ideal by constantly picking up and cleaning up.
 While most of the time my house wasn’t that bad I felt like I lived in a state of “almost”.
 My space was “almost clean,” “almost organized”.
 I felt like I cleaned around the clock.
 I rarely sat down, I was always “busy,” and yet my house still felt like it was stuck in “almost”.

-I hit a breaking point in the end of 2017.
+I hit a breaking point.

 I was afraid that my life could be summarized by, “Michelle, the women who wipes, cleans, and organizes things.”
 What I wanted to be doing was playing with my kids, having lunch with friends, and pursuing creative passions.
 Instead it felt like I faced a list of chores that was never ever done.